-4) Paper reading and presentation in class (15%).
+Paper reading and presentation in class (10%) - mandatory only for EEL 5855 students

 Students will choose a research paper in the security area from a list that I will provide, study this paper and make a conference-style presentation to the class in the end of the semester.
 The occurrence of this activity will depend on the number of students in class and the pace of class.
 If this activity was regarded as not possible by the instructor (e.g. large number of students in class, these points will be transferred to the final exam).